-How to Body Surf (with or without a handboard and swim fins)
+How to Body Surf (with or without a bodysurfing handboard and swim fins)

 The art of body surfing is the purest form of communication with the ocean waves.
 It’s also one of the most enjoyable activities you can do while you are at the beach.

-When you body surf, you are basically hydroplaning or skimming across the face of a wave using your body.
-In more advanced wave conditions, swim fins and bodysurfing handboards are used.
-The experienced body surfer positions his body like he’s doing a one handed push up and the handboard and swim fins are the only elements gliding across the wave.
-The handboard can be used to speed up or slow down, to get tubbed (when you are riding the inside or hollow part of the wave) or even to cut in and exit the wave.
+When you body surf, you are hydroplaning or skimming across the face of a wave using your body.
+In more advanced wave conditions, swim fins and bodysurfing handboards are eventual.
+The experienced body surfer positions his body like he’s doing a one-handed push-up and the handboard and swim fins are the only elements gliding across the wave.
+The handboard can be used to speed up or slow down, to get tubbed (when you are riding the inside or hollow part of the barrelling wave) or even to cut into the wall of the wave to exit.

 Preparing to Body Surf

-Before you begin, it is good to prepare with warm up stretches as you would do for bodyboarding and or surfing.
-While you are warming up, keep an eye on the surf conditions to find the best break and to be aware of rips (more information below).
+Before you begin, it is good to prepare with warm-up stretches as you would do for bodyboarding and or surfing.
+While you are warming up, keep an eye on the surf conditions to find the best sandbank, break and to be aware of rips (more information below).

-The only equipment you really need for free-style body surfing is swim fins.
+The only equipment you need for freestyle body surfing is swim fins.
 If you want more lift, speed and control you can use handboards as well.